-Estimated solely for the purpose of calculating the amount of the registration fee in accordance with Rule 457(o) under the Securities Act of 1933, as amended, and includes the offering price of shares of common stock that the underwriters have an option to purchase to cover over-allotments.
-Previously paid.
+Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(a) under the Securities Act and includes additional shares that the underwriters have an option to purchase.
+The Registrant previously paid \$5,727.00 in connection with the initial filing of this registration statement for a proposed maximum aggregate offering price of \$46,000,000.00.

 The registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until this registration statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to said Section 8(a), may determine.